 Increasingly, national laws are coming into force to protect the environment here on Earth, and ESA has begun taking steps to reduce the impact of its activities on both the Earth and space.
 In 2012, the Agency established the Clean Space initiative and, in the hope that other agencies will follow their lead, the Agency is creating and adopting new approaches to spacecraft design and technology with the aim of fielding cleaner alternatives to reduce the environmental impact of spaceflight.

-RESET talked to Luisa Innocenti, who has headed ESA’s Clean Space Office since its founding, about the challenges and opportunities of the initiative, some of the tools and technologies that are helping make space missions more eco-friendly and the striking similarity between the approaches needed to ensure ‘clean space’ and to address climate change.
+We spoke with Luisa Innocenti, who has led the Clean Space Office since its inception in 2012, about the challenges and opportunities of sustainable aspects of space, various tools and technologies that help make space missions greener, and the striking similarity between clean space tech and climate change. © ESA

 Could you tell us a bit about the Clean Space initiative?